 Formerly the best cordless vacuum experience that money could buy, the Dyson V8 Absolute is still a top-of-the-line battery powered vacuum cleaner, even as the Cyclone V10 has dethroned it as the very best.
 It also remains an absolute joy to use.

 First, the design.
 With a removable extender pole and equipped with six different heads for different surfaces and use cases, the V8 Absolute is lightweight and easy to run around the house.
-But with the suction motor in the pistol-grip handle area, you can easily clip a head directly onto the main unit, turning the whole thing into a portable cleaner, perfect for going up the stairs of de-crumbing the car.
+With the suction motor in the pistol-grip handle area, you can also easily clip a head directly onto the main unit, turning the whole thing into a portable cleaner – perfect for going up the stairs or decrumbing the car.

-A full-charge will give you around 40 minutes of use, which is really impressive for a cordless cleaner – though mileage will vary once you start using on the motorized heads, or switch on the V8 Absolute’s MAX mode.
-You’ll rarely need it though – for a handheld, this cleaner will rival even an upright for sheers dirt-sucking power.
-Its large bin will take in plenty of trash too before needing emptying – another convenience not often seen in a cordless.
+A full charge will give you around 40 minutes of use, which is really impressive for a cordless cleaner – though mileage will vary once you start using on the motorized heads, or switch on the V8 Absolute’s MAX mode.
+You'll rarely need it though – for a handheld, this cleaner will rival even an upright for sheers dirt-sucking power.
+Its large bin will take in plenty of trash too before needing emptying, which is another convenience not often seen in a cordless.

-Best of all though, it genuinely is fun to use.
-The sci-fi aesthetic makes it one of the few “white goods” gadgets you’ll happily leave on show in the house, with the transforming design as useful as it is clever.
-It’s worth saving the cash for.
+Best of all though, it is genuinely fun to use.
+The sci-fi aesthetic makes it one of the few "white goods" gadgets you'll happily leave on show in the house, with the transforming design as useful as it is clever.
+It's still worth a look.